alpbeysir/ceng795-blog/project.md

 | closeup.xml    | 19.88s         | 41.18s         |

 Initialization time scaled linearly with the number of regions, as expected.
 Because of the nature of Minecraft's world files, the loading process is a bit inefficient.
 `closeup.xml` has 4 regions defined, amounting to a total of `129,010,458` blocks.
 This takes ~20 seconds to load.
+The efficiency of the SVO algorithm is demonstrated here, even with +100 million voxels the render time is still manageable.